deephaven/js-plugin-template/README.md

 1. Do an `npm install`

-2. Do `mkdir src`

 ## Source Files

-1. Copy your main source file to `src/index.js`.
+1. Your main source file is `src/index.js`

-Note the the `src` directory may need to be created
+It is defaulted to ExamplePlugin.jsx from the examples directory which is a Table Plugin.
+You may want to overwrite with ExampleAppPlugin.jsx if you are writing an App Plugin.

-2. Copy any included source files into `src` maintaing their directory structure.
+2. Copy any included source files into `src` maintaing their directory structure (none are needed for the examples).

 ## Build the Plugin